 Born in October 1811, John Mellor was the oldest surviving son of lacemaker William and Rhoda (nee Palmer), and lived all his adult life at the house in South Street/Market Place.

-John Mellor retired in 1881, died on November 30th 1892 and was buried in Stanton Road Cemetery.
+John Mellor retired in 1881, died on November 30th 1892 at his Market Street home, and was buried in Stanton Road Cemetery four days later

 Another of John’s sisters, Elizabeth, married sawyer William Roland Straw in June 1848, the son of canal agent Samuel and Sarah (nee Rowland) of Straw’s Bridge in Derby Road.